 Everyone deserves to be in a safe, consensual, respectful, healthy relationship.
 NO ONE deserves to be scared, or to be abused physically, verbally or emotionally.
-If you are someone you know is in an unsafe relationship, you can call (866) 331-9474 or visit loveisrespect.org to talk to someone 24 hours a day.
+If you or someone you know is in an unsafe relationship, you can call (866) 331-9474 or visit loveisrespect.org to talk to someone 24 hours a day.
 You should also talk to a trusted adult as soon as possible.

-Healthy vs. Unhealthy Relationships Activity
+Healthy Vs. Unhealthy Relationships

-Objective: Students will analyze the components of healthy and unhealthy relationships and identify ways to maintain healthy relationships.
+Students will analyze the components of healthy and unhealthy relationships and identify ways to maintain healthy relationships.